Scheduling Open

 Location

-It is common for would-be heirs to call the only attorney they know.
-Whether it’s family law, personal injury, or even a criminal attorney.
+When a loved one passes away, it is common for families to call the only attorney they know to consult with them regarding probate, regardless of their practice area.
+Oftentimes, it’s a family law, personal injury, or even a criminal attorney.

 Out of a sense of obligation, the attorney may be willing to take on the probate matter.

-By not focusing on probate matters, the process is inefficient.
+However, because the attorney’s practice area is not probate, the process is inefficient.
 The costs are higher.
 Opportunities are missed.
 And family relations are strained.

 Texas Probate Law is Complicated